navotoz/MultiSpectralCtrl/README.md

 2. The password should be set to `12345678`
 3. Type `ifconfig`

+#### Establish connection via ssh ####
+1. Connect to the network "MultiSpectralPi".
+When connecting from a desktop, use a wifi dongle.
+2. Manually change the IP settings from DHCP to manual
+3. Check IPv4, and fill in the following fields:
+    1. IP address: 192.168.4.? , where ? stands for an arbitrary integer (e.g 192.168.4.3)
+    2. Subnet prefix length: 24
+    3. Gateway: 192.168.4.1
+4. Save changes
+5. Disconnect and re-connect to the network to apply the changes
+6. Open terminal (in windows, either PowerShell or WSL), and type "ssh pi@192.168.4.1"
+7. Enter Password (1-8)

 #### Take a photo ####

 1. Connect the *FilterWheel* to the USB and to the electrical socket.
 Turn it on.